1997 Virginia gubernatorial election: Results by county and city

+Analysis

 The election was hard-fought and a dead heat, with polls from the summer into September showing little movement between either candidate.
 It was not until the final weeks that polls showed movement towards Gilmore, who ultimately won the race.
 Gilmore's opposition to the car tax was a major factor in his victory, and polls showed this was a factor in his support.
 His win was also in part due to his strength in rural and suburban areas, while performing relatively well in more populated urban areas.
 His victory also helped to flip the Lieutenant Governor's race and hold the Attorney General's race for Republicans.
 This was the first time a sweep of the three statewide offices had occurred since Reconstruction.

 Beyer also was seen by some as having run an underwhelming campaign, and struggled in many respects.
 As taxes grew to become a major issue, Beyer's attacks on Gilmore's abortion stance seemed to become secondary, and failed to move support away from Gilmore.
 Moreover, his shift on the tax issue from opposition to proposing a tax cut of his own drew criticism from Gilmore.
 Beyer also was unable to secure the endorsement of former Governor L. Douglas Wilder, which was seen by many as a rebuke towards his campaign, and was believed to hurt his ability to mobilize Black voters.
 After the election, Beyer would stay out of elected office, until making a political comeback, going on to represent Virginia's 8th Congressional District in Congress, being first elected in 2014.